 Start by heating a tablespoon of vegetable oil in a cast iron skillet.
 When it’s nice and hot, add the peppers.
 Let them cook for 3 minutes, and don’t stir them during this time!

-Just like with my vegetarian fajitas and lamb lollipops, sometimes less stirring and flipping is critical to achieve a nice brownness.
+Just like with my vegetable fajitas and lamb lollipops, sometimes less stirring and flipping is critical to achieve a nice brownness.
 After 3 minutes, stir the peppers once and let them cook another 2 minutes without disturbing them during that time.

 Once the peppers are browned and blistered on all sides, remove them from the heat, sprinkle them with salt (preferably flaky sea salt like Maldon), grab your shishito peppers dipping sauce, and they’re done!